 I am currently an early career research fellow (Australian NHMRC Early Career Fellowship, CJ Martin - Overseas Biomedical Fellowship, 2015-2018) working at the Department of Medical Epidemiology and Biostatistics (MEB), Karolinska Institute and Statistical Genetics, QIMR Berghofer Medical Research Institute, Australia.
-I was well-trained in statistics during undergraduate and Master degrees and have been working in the field of statistical genetics since PhD.
+I was trained in statistics during undergraduate and Master degrees and have been working in the field of statistical genetics since PhD.
 Thus I have developed a unique set of statistical and computational skills which highly qualify myself in this interdisciplinary field.
 My PhD projects involved investigating and applying statistical methods for complex diseases.
 I have been working on some large-scale gene mapping projects seeking to better understand the genetic basis of various traits of medical importance.

 PhD: Genetic Association Studies of Complex Traits.
 2013.
 School of Mathematics and Physics, The University of Queensland; Statistical Genetics, QIMR Berghofer Medical Research Institute, Australia

 Master, major of Statistics.
 Uppsala University and Högskolan Dalarna, Sweden

 Broadly, my research aims to answer an outstanding question: how do our genes together with environmental exposures determine risk and prognosis of complex diseases, in particular mental health problems in childhood and adolescence.
 The specific research aims include: